 slc.me is the St. Lawrence College web portal and is your personalized access to web services.
 Once you login you can access the Fees icon where you will locate your T2202 under Account Inquiry.

 Access to slc.me is available from any computer in a St. Lawrence College library or computer lab that has a web browser.
-You can also request a copy from Student Services (Brockville and Cornwall students) or your Academic School (Kingston students) by providing appropriate identification.
+You can also request a copy from the Registration Services Officers by emailing email@example.com and providing appropriate identification.
 There will be a $20 charge for this service.
-Anyone who was an eligible student in 2019 can self-print their T2202 from slc.me.
+Anyone who was an eligible student in 2021 can self-print their T2202 from slc.me.